vincentntang/vincentntang.com/content/posts/20240317-do-i-need-my-phone/index.md

 At some point, I downgraded to an old iPhone8, which is end of life as it's 8 years old.
 Standard practice for Apple is to release breaking changes that slow/kill off old devices to the point you want to buy a new one

-Journalling with an immense amount of typing lag and typos felt weird.
+Journaling with an immense amount of typing lag and typos felt weird.
 Everything I typed, had a literal time cost to it.
 The amount of things I could write was halved or even less.

 I could not write thoughts, theories, things I wanted to reflect.
 I had to jot down half baked notes, and it became a sense of constant frustration for me.